asaraog/msds431week10/README.md

 [Desktop Applications](https://github.com/asaraog/msds431week8): A protype desktop application is created using Wails/Svelte and Vale for assisted writing.
 [Natural Language Processing](https://github.com/asaraog/msds431week9): A protype desktop application is created using Wails/Svelte for a simple lookup function from a corpus.

+## Files for this project

+**saraogeeweek10.go:** Main routine to load MNIST dataset, train random forests and compare tests with isolation forests.

+**saraogeeweek10_test.go:** does unit tests for loading dataset and prediction dimensions.

+**goScores.csv** output file of random forest classification results and anomaly scores on test dataset.

+**Under the imagesout directory** misclassified images with prediction and anomaly score.

+**Under the data directory:** Compressed image and label files for MNIST.
+See **README.md** under this directory for addition information about the original MNIST data.

+**Week10** executable for saraogeeweek10.go on whole dataset cross-compiled Go code for Mac/Windows.